-These 7 Pants Are Perfect for Long Travel Days
+These 11 Pants Are Perfect for Long Travel Days

-No more flying in pajamas
+It's 2023.
+No more flying in sweats.

-Nota bene: If you buy through the links in this article, InsideHook may earn a small share of the profits.
+Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-No matter what’s waiting at your destination, whether it’s a meeting, a honeymoon, or just home, it is always worth taking two minutes postbaggage-check and pre-Uber to commandeer an airport bathroom stall and change into something more presentable, than to sacrifice comfort for a formal aesthetic.
+Flights are uncomfortable enough (and getting more uncomfortable — less legroom is the new normal) without you needing to fidget and readjust after every hint of turbulence.
+No matter what’s waiting at your destination, whether it’s a meeting, a honeymoon, or just home, it was always worth taking two minutes postbaggage-check and pre-Uber to commandeer an airport bathroom stall and, dopp kit in hand, change into something more presentable, than to sacrifice comfort for a formal aesthetic.

-That said, these days you might not even need to change.
-A troupe of young, plucky brands have taken it upon themselves to create travel pants in recent years that retain (or even trump) the comfort of a pajama pant or sweatpant, in colors and cuts that look appropriate in a variety of situations.
-It’s a fortunate offshoot of the clothing revolution pioneered by activewear, and perfectly applicable to a day spent at the airport and in the sky.
+There’s no need to change these days.
+A cohort of young, plucky labels and heritage brands alike have taken it upon themselves to create a new breed of pants in recent years that match (or even trump) the comfort of a pajama pant or sweatpant, in colors and cuts that look appropriate in a variety of situations, whether with sneakers or chukka boots.

 Chicago-based Public Rec was a Kickstarter darling back in 2015 when they sold 2,000 pairs of sweatpants.
 They’ve since branched out to all manner of versatile activewear, but the original All Day Every Pant is still their crown jewel, and now available in nine different colors.
 What makes it so special?
 Four zippered pockets, tapered legs, elastic waistband, and creatively — a faux front fly, so you’ll look reasonably formal.
 Joke’s on them.